 If you are a fiction or nonfiction writer and plan to submit a short story or personal essay to a literary magazine, your handshake and introduction of yourself and your work comes by way of a literary cover letter.

-A literary cover letter is a short professional letter, typically only a few paragraphs, whose job is to introduce the item you are submitting for publication, state why you have chosen to submit it to this particular publication, and share a bit about your writing background.
+A literary cover letter is a short professional letter, typically only a few paragraphs.
+It is designed to introduce the piece you are submitting for publication, say why you have chosen to submit it to this particular publication, and share a bit about your writing background.

-Rather than go in cold, you use a cover letter to be your congenial foot in the door.
+Rather than go in cold, your literary cover letter is your congenial foot in the door.
 It’s meant to briefly pave the way for your work by giving a bit of your personality and some foundational info to the editor that they’ll hold in mind when turning to the first line of your work.

-Because of this, your cover letter has got to represent all the best parts of you in voice and presentation as it can make or break an editor’s deciding whether to accept your work.
+Because of this, as it can make or break an editor’s deciding whether to accept your work, your cover letter has got to represent all the best parts of you.

 Why Do You Need A Literary Cover Letter?